 We previously looked at Overhead Valve (OHV) engines.
 In this post we will take a look at Overhead Cam designs, as well as another really unique means of opening and closing engine valves...

 The V-8 and Inline-6 cylinder configured OHV engines had a remarkably long run in the US.
 They were used in everything from tractors to muscle cars.
 The advantage the OHV designs had over the flathead engines was mainly ease of valve adjustment and repair.
-The materials of the era were not very robust, and so life was easier removing a valve cover for repairs or adjustment than going into the engine block by pulling the oil pan.
+The materials of the era were not very robust, and so life was easier removing a valve cover for repairs or adjustment.
+Flathead engines require pulling the oil pan and going into the engine block to make valve adjustments.

 Stricter emission regulations, improved power output, and higher tolerance engineering all paved the way for Overhead Cam engines.